 The FILTER function allows you to narrow down a range of data to include only items that meet the criteria that you specify.
-The function creates a new range of data with the new, smaller output from the function.
-FILTER is often used with or instead of the SORT function when whittling down large amounts of data.
-FILTER is for reducing data and SORT is for, well, sorting it.
+The function creates a new range of data with a new, smaller output.
+When whittling down large amounts of data, you often use FILTER with or instead of the SORT function.
+In other words, FILTER is for reducing data, and SORT is for sorting it.

-The filter function is typically accessed from the user menu, but it can also be typed into a cell just like any other function.
-Excel, the most popular spreadsheet program, only has it as a menu function.
+You typically access the filter function from the user menu, but you can also type it into a cell just like any other function.

 Returns data from your specified source with only the criteria that you selected.
 Yes, it gets rid of what you don’t want.

 Basic information about the inputs:

 range– The entire range of data that is to be filtered

 condition1– The criteria upon which the range is to be filtered

 condition2...– The optional additional criteria upon which the range is to be filtered

 Tip: This function writes the output in, below, and to the right of your starting point.
 The formula text will remain in the upper-left cell.